camunda/camunda-docs/docs/self-managed/concepts/access-control/applications.md

 ## Types of applications

-There are three types of applications in Identity: Confidential, machine-to-machine and public.
+There are three types of applications in Identity: confidential, machine-to-machine, and public.
-A type is selected when [creating the application](/self-managed/identity/user-guide/adding-an-application.md) based on its ability to securely store and use secrets as well as the mode of authentication it uses.
+A type is selected when [creating the application](/self-managed/identity/user-guide/adding-an-application.md) based on its ability to securely store and use secrets, as well as the mode of authentication it uses.

 | Type         | Secret | User login flow | M2M authentication |
 | ------------ | ------ | --------------- | ------------------ |